jamonholmgren/bluebun/docs/getting-started.md

 ## The CLI directory

-By convention, Blowgun expects your CLI source to be in a directory called `cli` in the root of your project (but you can configure it above).
+By convention, Bluebun expects your CLI source to be in a directory called `cli` in the root of your project (but you can configure it above).

 ### Commands